mweidner037/position-strings/algorithm.md

 In the actual implementation, we optimize the above string representation in two ways.

 First, for waypoint nodes, we only use each "long name" `` `,${ID}.` `` once per position string.
 If the same ID occurs later in the same path, those nodes get a "short name" that is just an index into the list of prior long names.
 Index `n` is encoded as `base52(n // 10) + base10(n % 10)`.
-The set of all waypoint names following a given path is still unique, which ensures rule (a) for some arbitrary order (thought not necessarily the order on IDs); and they are prefix-free (rule (b)) due to short names' special ending digit and long names' special starting comma and ending period.
+The set of all waypoint names following a given path is still unique, which ensures rule (i) for some arbitrary order on IDs (not necessarily lexicographic); and they are prefix-free (rule (ii)) due to short names' special ending digit and long names' special starting comma and ending period.

 Second, instead of giving each side node a whole character, we give it the last bit in the preceding valueSeq.
 Specifically, we go by twos in the special sequence, then add 1 if the side is "right".